soaringjerry/Synap/docs/quick-start.md

    - Basics: Name (EN/ZH), Points, Region
    - End‑to‑end encryption: Generate key in browser or paste a public key.
 Private key is encrypted locally and never uploaded.
 E2EE/Region are locked after creation.
    - Consent: Version, interactive confirmations with simple modes per item — Off / Optional / Required; optional signature requirement.
 Consent text supports Markdown (headings, lists, links, bold/italic, code)
-3) Manage Scale → Share participant link
+3) Manage → Items / Settings / Share & Results.
+Items lets you revise stems/options, Settings consolidates consent defaults, Likert presets, and AI translation, while Share & Results exposes the participant link alongside analytics and exports.
+Need the previous UI?
+Use the “Legacy view” button in the header.

-Exports:
+Exports (Share & Results panel):
 - When E2EE is ON: server exports encrypted bundle only; plaintext export happens locally in your browser (JSONL/CSV long|wide) with readable EN/ZH question texts
 - When E2EE is OFF: server CSV exports (long/wide/score) are available (UTF‑8 with BOM to avoid garbling in Excel).
 You can use consent_header=label_en|label_zh to use human‑readable labels as column names (instead of consent.<key>).